CW-Khristos/scripts/AVProducts/README.md

     Need to obtain Infection Status and Detected Threats; bonus for timestamps for these metrics Do other AVs report individual Threat information in the registry?
 Sophos does; but if others don't will we be able to use this metric?
     If no AV is detected through WMI or 'HKLM:\SOFTWARE\Microsoft\Security Center\Monitoring\'; attempt to validate each of the supported Vendor AV Products
+    Need to create a 'Get-AVProducts' function and move looped 'detection' code into a function to call
 ***
 ## Supported AV Products :
  - Sophos Anti-Virus